goredani/dina-assessment/js-numerals/README.md

 # Arabic number conversion tool

+## Task description

+1. npm install
+2. There's no server so you can open the index.html in the browser and the app will work.
+3. Type 'npm test' to run the tests

+## The original task

 Create a web-based solution that converts numeric input into the English phrase of that number.

 For example:

 <pre>
 7       === seven
 42      === forty-two